PonXuenLin/SECP1513-TECHNOLOGY-AND-INFORMATION-SYSTEM/Assignment 3: Report/README.md

-## 📑 Assignment 3: Academic Writing
+## 📑 Assignment 3: Academic Report

-We watched the recording of INDUSTRIES TALK 2 by TS.
-HJ.
-ABDUL ALIM, the Head of Technology and Innovation of Serunai Commerce Sdn Bhd and prepared an academic writing.
+We watched the recording of **Industrial Talk 2** by **Ts.
+Hj.
+Abdul Alim**, the Head of Technology and Innovation at Serunai Commerce Sdn Bhd, and prepared an academic report.

 [📄 Click here to view the Poster PDF](TIS%20Assignment%203.pdf)